Skip to main content

 Diagnose.
 Define.
 Design.
 Deploy.
 Refine.

 Every phase produces a deliverable and a decision gate before advancing.
-No phase is skipped.
-No deliverable is optional.
+The process is built to reduce drift, clarify ownership, and make sure rollout pressure never outruns operating discipline.

 Diagnose

 Understand the business, current stack, stakeholders, constraints, economics, and risk profile.
-This is not a casual discovery call — it is structured intake that determines whether the engagement should proceed and where the highest-leverage intervention sits.
+This is structured intake that determines whether the engagement should proceed and where the highest-leverage intervention sits.

 Define